 The first step in preparing for leadership is to think about and write down the values that matter most to you in your life and in your career.
 Do you care about women’s roles in corporate America?
-Are you a staunch advocate of collaborative work spaces and team building exercises?
+Are you a staunch advocate of collaborative workspaces and team building exercises?
 Is there a communication style that you want to champion?

 The next step is to think about the qualities that leaders develop.
 Leaders are self-starters.
-They take initiative, commit fully, get immersed in their work, and actively engage with others to solve problems.
+They take initiative, commit fully, get immersed in their work and actively engage with others to solve problems.
 They are decisive, responsible and accountable.
 As Harry Truman said, “The buck stops here.”
 They see the big picture and communicate their vision clearly, in writing and verbally.
 They are inspiring and diplomatic, yet authoritative when necessary.
-Rate yourself in terms of these qualities on a scale of one to five for each, and check your progress quarterly.
+Rate yourself in terms of these qualities on a scale of one to five for each and check your progress quarterly.

 With your core values and self-ratings to guide you, write down your short-term goals and long-term ambitions.
 Where would you like to be in five, 15 and 25 years?
 Think about the mile markers along the route to your goals.
 Would becoming an accomplished public speaker by this time next year, doubling your salary in five years or becoming a CFO in 15 years signify that you are on course to achieving your potential?

 Consider the types of leadership roles and responsibilities available in the corporate structure.
 Are you interested in staying within your industry or within your business function?
 Identify the positions you would like to be promoted to at the middle management, senior, executive or even C-suite levels.
-Or would you like to leave your departmental function or your industry and become an entrepreneur?
+Would you like to leave your departmental function or your industry and become an entrepreneur?
 Keep in mind, it is exceedingly difficult to make a double jump to a new function and a new industry.